Wednesday, December 16, 2020

 (22 episodes, 163 pages; number 40 in sequence)

-Unofficial Prologues: The Bean Counter, which introduces Maitland (Prog 1790); Family Man, which introduces Judge Bachmann (Megs 312-313), and arguably it’d help to have read some (if not ALL) of Low Life and some Simping Detective, although no specific tale from either series feeds directly into this one.
+Unofficial Prologues: The Bean Counter, which introduces Maitland (Prog 1790); Family Man, which introduces Judge Bachmann (Megs 312-313), and arguably it’d help to have read some (if not ALL) of Low Life and The Simping Detective, although no specific tale from either series feeds directly into this one.
 There's one 'official prologue': Bullet to King Four, from Prog 1803.

 The Basics: Black Ops Judge Barbara Bachmann concocts a plan to set up a new city literally on top of the ruins of post-Chaos Day Mega City One, ousting Chief Judge Hershey and any other Judges who stand in her way.
 For once, Dredd isn’t able to lead the fight back on his own.
-Instead, a mysterious benefactor combines the strengths (and madnesses) of Dredd with Low Life’s Dirty Frank and the Simping Detective’s Jack Point – not to mention a brief cameo from Galen DeMarco.
+Instead, a mysterious benefactor combines the strengths (and madnesses) of Dredd with Low Life’s Dirty Frank and the Simping Detective’s Jack Point – not to mention a brief cameo from ex-Judge Galen DeMarco.

 Tight black hair, pony tail, glasses.
 That's Bachmann - she's a villain alright.